 Hello!
-I'm Jess - an ocean addict and a little bit of a mountain hippie.
-I work from my studio at home, making artisan jewellery in various metals including silver, gold, and sometimes copper and aluminium.
+I'm Jess - an ocean addict and mountain lover.
+I work from my studio at home, making artisan jewellery in various metals including silver, gold and platinum.
 I like to use traditional techniques such as sawing, hammering, metal stamping and soldering.
 I also have a bit of an obsession with gemstones stemming from a childhood love which is the reason I got into making jewellery as a teenager.

 I grew up on the beautiful Isle of Arran, in Scotland.
-At a young age i was drawn to the breathtaking natural world that was my playground for 18 years.
+At a young age I was drawn to the breath taking natural world that was my playground for 18 years.
 The ocean, the forests, the wildlife and of course the glens and mountains all captured my heart.
-When the time came to move to the big sticks, I moved to Glasgow and studied Silversmithing and 3 Dimensional Jewellery Design.
+When the time came to move to the big sticks-Glasgow and studied Silversmithing and 3 Dimensional Jewellery Design.

-I wanted to see the big world and spent a year travelling Australia, South East Asia, India and Nepal, where my love of tribal jewellery grew to appreciate not only the designs and the way they incorporated semi precious gems, but the history, the mythology, the beliefs, symbolism and spirituality that are integrated into each piece.
+Eager to experience the big world, I took a year out and I travelled with just my backpack and several Lonely Planet books, exploring Australia, South East Asia, India and Nepal, where my love of tribal and ancient jewellery grew.
+To witness the cultures first hand, I appreciated not only the designs and the way they incorporated semi precious gems, but the history, the mythology, the beliefs, symbolism and spirituality that are integrated into each piece.
 I was taken in by the fact that jewellery meant so much more than something pretty to wear!

-Unfortunately, my Dad passed away quite sudden several years ago.
-He had been on manual dialysis for 6 years and waiting on a kidney transplant.
+Unfortunately, my Dad passed away quite sudden while on manual dialysis for 6 years and waiting on a kidney transplant.
 This threw my world into a spin.
 Since then, he's been a driving force to live life to the full and appreciate more than ever, our beautiful planet!

 My husband and I both having grown up on Arran, quickly realised the city was no longer for us.
 We pack up and returned to the Isle of Arran, to enjoy watching our wee clan grow up, surrounded by the wonders and magic of our Scottish Island, with the Grandparents and Uncles & Aunties nearby.... because let's face it, what's more important than family!